aosabook/500lines/pedometer/chapter.md

 ## A User Scenario

-When a user first enters the app by navigating to /uploads, they see a table of existing data, and a form to submit new data by uploading an accelerometer output file and trial and user information.
+When a user first enters the app by navigating to `/uploads`, they see a table of existing data and a form to submit new data by uploading an accelerometer output file and trial and user information.

 ![](chapter-figures/graffles/app1.png)

-Submitting the form stores the data to the file system, parses, processes, and analyzes it, and redirect back to /uploads with a new entry in the table.
+Submitting the form stores the data to the file system, parses, processes, and analyzes it, and redirects back to `/uploads` with a new entry in the table.

 Clicking the **Detail** link for an entry presents the user with the following view:

 ![](chapter-figures/graffles/app3.png)

 The information presented includes values input by the user through the upload form, values calculated by our program, and graphs of the time series following the dot product operation, and again following filtering.
-The user can navigate back to uploads using the *Back to Uploads* link.
+The user can navigate back to `uploads` using the *Back to Uploads* link.

 Let's look at what the outlined functionality above implies for us, technically.
 We'll need two major components that we don't yet have: